Chamomile for Your Gout

 You can also add chamomile tea or oil inside your bath and soak away your pain and inflammation that way.
 Yet another option is to prepare a warm compress with chamomile tea and then you apply it to the joint affected by gout.
 More evidence that proclaim the benefits of chamomile to the gout sufferer can be read in this paper published by African Journal of Pharmacy and Pharmacology in 2012.

 As always make sure you speak with your doctor before since chamomile can interact with many different medications that include blood thinners, cholesterol drugs, aspirin, NSAIDs such as ibuprofen and naproxen, sedatives and recommended doses range anywhere between 400 mg up to 1600 mg per day.
 Always start low and slowly increase your dose until the desired health benefits occur.
 Too much chamomile can also cause drowsiness so be careful, consume it in moderation.
-You can also take it as a supplement if you like.
+You can also take it as a supplement if you like which can be found on Amazon.

 Posted by Spiro Koulouris